This article was updated on 22/01/2020.

-Google recently launched some changes to their long-standing non-profit ad scheme which helps registered charities to share their stories with audiences across the globe, by reaching the top of Google’s search results with zero investment.
-If you’re a charity in need of a helping hand, read on to find out if you’re eligible, how it works, and how Croud can help support you with your paid search efforts.
+In order to help registered charities share their stories with audiences across the globe, Google has a long-standing non-profit ad scheme, Google Ad Grants, which allows organisations to reach the top of Google’s search results with zero investment.
+If you’re a charity in need of a helping hand, read on to find out how it works, if you’re eligible and how Croud can help support you with your Paid Search efforts.

 Eligibility requirements can vary by country; however, if you’re an organisation that holds a valid charity status, it’s likely that you are able to apply.
 If you’re unsure of your eligibility, why not contact us.

 In order to get started with Google Ad Grants, you or your dedicated paid search agency would need to:

 - Begin by applying to Google for Nonprofits

 - Hold valid charity status